-There are usually two steps in skin cancer treatment, the excision and reconstruction of the resulting defect.
+There are usually two steps in skin cancer treatment: the excision and reconstruction of the resulting defect.
 In the first step, a diagnosis needs to be made by either a biopsy or an excision of the lesion.
 This is sent to pathology for a diagnosis to be made.
-Depending on what kind of skin cancer it is, will determine how much extra surrounding tissue needs to be removed.
+The amount of extra surrounding tissue that will need to be removed depends on what kind of skin cancer is diagnosed.
 Sometimes the excised lesion still has cancer present at the edges and thus more excision is required.
 If the pathlogy shows a benign lesion, then that’s good news!
 If the wound is small, it can be closed by stretching the surrouding tissues together.
 If the wound is too large to close, then a “flap” will need to be created to close the defect, which involves manipulating and rotating the surrounding tissue to close the wound.
-This does involves making extra incisions in order to release the surrounding tissues.
+This involves making extra incisions in order to release the surrounding tissues.

 Dr. Tsai has the facilities to provide pathology reading on any specimen removed, so he is capable of performing both the excision and reconstructing the resulting defect.
 Some patients have had the lesion excised elsewhere, and present to the office for reconstruction.
 Either way, during your consultation, Dr. Tsai will present you with all the possible options in detail and work with you to individualize treatment according to your specific goals and expectations to provide you with the best possible result.